inventj/AEM63/README.md

-# AEM6.4 Beta feature demo about new the new styling system
+# AEM6.3 Feature pack 20593 feature demo about new the new styling system

 Based upon the mvn aem project archetype